haliconfr/musyrd/README.md

 - Fully functional login screen making it easy for users to create and login to accounts using their username, email and password.

-- The ability to follow users and releases, which makes all reviews from those you follow appear on main_app.xml
+- The ability to follow users and subject, which makes all reviews from those you follow appear on main_app.xml

 - The ability to log out of your current account using the dropdown menu at the top of main_app.xml

-- The ability to report other users and reviews, which adds them to a list in your firebase database, making it easy to delete their account/the release.
+- The ability for users to report other users and subjects, which adds them to a list in the admin's firebase database, making it easy to ban the offending account/delete the offending release.

-- The ability to block other users, causing that user to never see your reviews are the current user to never see theirs.
+- The ability to block other users, causing that user to never see your reviews you to never see theirs.